 But what do all these changes mean for you?
 Is the SAT Essay important?
 Read on for a breakdown of the new SAT changes, information on which schools continue to require the SAT Essay, why schools do and don’t require this portion of the exam, and how to figure out if the SAT Essay is necessary or important for you.

 The New SAT Essay

-The SAT was revised in March.
+The SAT was revised in March 2016.
 The aspect of the exam that is most changed is the essay.
-Instead of writing a 25-minute opinion piece, you will have 50 minutes to analyze how the author of a given passage constructs their argument.
+Instead of writing a 25-minute opinion piece, you will have 50 minutes to analyze how the author of a given passage constructs his or her argument.

 Additionally, instead of having the exam integrated into your composite score, you will receive a separate score for your exam that does not affect your 1600-point score.
 The new exam is graded out of 24 points - 8 points each in “Reading” (essentially reading comprehension), “Analysis,” and “Writing” (writing style).
 See our breakdown of the new rubric here.

 Finally, the new essay is a completely optional portion of the exam.
-You don’t have to take it and you’ll still get your 1600-point score.
-In this way it’s a lot like the ACT, for which the essay has always been optional.
-If you wish to register for the essay, you’ll pay an extra $11.50.
+You don’t have to take it, and you’ll still get your 1600-point score.
+In this way it’s a lot like the ACT, which also has an optional essay.
+If you wish to register for the SAT Essay, you’ll pay an extra $11.50.

-Because the essay is now optional, colleges have the option of not requiring students to send SAT essay scores.
+Because the essay is now optional, colleges have the option of not requiring students to send SAT Essay scores.
 Thus, many colleges have dropped this requirement.
-So who still requires the SAT?
+So who still requires the SAT Essay?